MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 * Run the same code remotely without changes.

 Your static web app consists of:
-* A client React app in the `app` directory, served from `http://localhost:3000`
+* Use front-end, served from `http://localhost:4280`
-* An Azure Function API in the `api` directory served from `http://localhost:7071`
+* Proxy requests to Azure Function API in the `api` directory served from `http://localhost:7071`

-The local static web app CLI provides:
+The proxy between the front-end and APIs is provided by the Static web app CLI provides:
-* A proxy local between from the React app to the Function API.
-The URL in the React looks like `/api/hello`, without specifying the server or port number for the API.
+* The URL in React, `/api/hello`, doesn't specify the server or port number for the API.
 Requests using this URL are successful locally because the SWA CLI manages the proxy for you.
 * A local authentication emulator when accessing `/.auth/login/<provider>`
 * Route management and authorization

-Complete sample code provided:

-* Sample [basic app](https://github.com/Azure-Samples/js-e2e-static-web-app-with-cli/tree/1-basic-app-with-api) - on branch named `1-basic-app-with-api`
-* Sample [basic app with auth](https://github.com/Azure-Samples/js-e2e-static-web-app-with-cli/tree/2-basic-app-with-api-and-auth) - on branch named `2-basic-app-with-api-and-auth`

 ## Authentication in this sample

 The authentication in this sample provides:
 * React client provides:
     * Login/Logout
-    * Public and private routes based on user's authentication status
+    * Public and private content
-    * Private route has access to API, `await fetch(`/api/hello?name=${name}`)`

 This is an _easy auth_ implementation.
 The API can't act [_on behalf of_(OBO)](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) the logged in user.
 Acting on behalf of the user requires more configuration both in the Azure Active Directory app and the Azure Identity SDK in the API.